SMS Short Codes

 Approval process required No approval process Approval process required

-6 to 8 week approval time* Available instantly 48 hour approval time
+3 to 4 week approval time 24 to 48 hour approval time 48 hour approval time

-While dedicated short codes represent an additional cost to your text marketing or bulk SMS initiatives, there are several benefits that can make them worthwhile.
+While having your own short code represents an additional cost to your text marketing initiatives, there are several benefits that make them worthwhile.

 Choose your own text message short code number